• Enjoy 30% off sitewide* | Limited time only!

 Skip The Accessories

 It’s too soon for the high pony or barrette or clip that tugs on their hair.
-As we said, your newborn’s skin and hair is delicate and accessories could scratch or irritate their scalp.
+As we said, your newborn’s skin and hair are delicate and accessories could scratch or irritate their scalp.

 Give Your Baby A Head Massage